johnzhang3/johnzhang3.github.io/_pages/about.md

 I am a second‑year Master’s student in Robotics at Carnegie Mellon University, advised by [Zac Manchester](rexlab.ri.cmu.edu).
 My research focuses on principled algorithms that enable intelligent robot behavior and decision‑making capabilities.
 My expertise lies in numerical optimization, deep learning, and control.
 I am currently applying for Ph.D. programs in Mechanical Engineering, Robotics, and Computer Science.

-Previously, I received my B.S. in Mechanical Engineering from [Georgia Tech](https://www.gatech.edu/) in 2022, where I was advised by [Prof. Ye Zhao](https://lab-idar.gatech.edu/) and [Prof. Matthew Gombolay](https://core-robotics.gatech.edu/people/matthew-gombolay/).
+Previously, I received my B.S. in Mechanical Engineering from [Georgia Tech](https://www.gatech.edu/) in 2022, where I was advised by [Ye Zhao](https://lab-idar.gatech.edu/) and [Matthew Gombolay](https://core-robotics.gatech.edu/people/matthew-gombolay/).
 My undergraduate research focused on trajectory optmization and multi-agent reinforcement learning.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->